JmfanBU/ReachNNStar/README.md

 The verification results will return to ReachNNStar/ReachNN/outputs/SYSTEM.txt.

-The computed flowpipes will be plotted to ReachNNStar/ReachNN/outputs/image/SYSTEM.eps.
+The computed flowpipes will be plotted to ReachNNStar/ReachNN/outputs/image/SYSTEM.eps after the program is finished.

 #### Run individual results
 Please refer to the template in run_exp.sh